 The quality of these raw materials is such that they can’t be easily synthesized or substituted.

 Kashmir has had a geographical advantage, with the animals necessary for the basic raw material located in neighboring locations like Ladakh.
 As a result of this privilege, Kashmiri producers have a monopoly on supply which has helped to support Kashmir’s position as a core of high-quality textile production.

 Cashmere provides an intrinsic value to consumers, which is related to various properties that the product has, like softness and fineness.

 In addition to that, different practices associated with its production enhance those properties and make it more valuable.
 With Kashmir being a hub of cashmere products for centuries, the products are unparalleled in artisan expertise, design, and quality.

 Changthangi Goat – The Source for Pure Cashmere

-The Changthangi Goat, the source of pure cashmere, is mostly concentrated in the Changthang sub-division (Nyoma and Durbuk blocks) of Ladakh, also known as the pashmina belt of Kashmir.
+The Changthangi Goat or the Cashmere Goat, the source of pure cashmere, is mostly concentrated in the Changthang sub-division (Nyoma and Durbuk blocks) of Ladakh, also known as the pashmina belt of Kashmir.

 Eco-Friendly & Ethical Cashmere Production from Changpa Cashmere Goats